 Third Year Scholar’s Project: Using Machine Learning to Predict Response to Chemotherapy

-"I used the application of quantitative techniques to predict whether a cancer patient is resistant to a particular chemotherapy drug by looking at the genomic properties of the
+"I used the application of quantitative techniques to predict whether a cancer patient is resistant to a particular chemotherapy drug by looking at the genomic properties of the tumour.
+Having the opportunity to contribute my mathematical insight to such a worthy endeavour gives me great satisfaction."

 In the upcoming school year, I plan on meeting with doctors in London hospitals to advocate the use of deep learning in medical diagnostics and to encourage the mass-collection of imaging data for deep learning research.